sylwiavargas/lifecycle-methods-workshop/README.md

 - student will understand when lifecycle methods fire up;
 - student will understand why **we should never put setState() in render()**;
 - student will know how to prevent unnecessary rerendering of a component;
-- student will understand a memory leak causes and treatment;
+- student will understand a memory leak symptoms, causes and treatment;
 - student will remember forever **not to put props in state**;

 ---